Direkt zum Inhalt

 2026

-6 February 2026Authors notified about review results (acceptance, requested revisions etc)
+6 February 2026Authors notified about review results including decision on presentation format

-28 February 2026Deadline for submission of final papers
+28 February 2026Deadline for submission of final print ready papers

 26 - 29 May 202615th IEA Heat Pump Conference